-Vietnamese production and trade has been difficult to quantify, but the advent of COVID-19 seems to have brought about tighter border controls with China and concomitant customs information collection; statistics show significant trade from Vietnam into China.
-It is thought that a significant proportion of this trade is live, and further that a significant proportion is aquaculture product raised in sea-cages along the Vietnamese coast.
+Vietnamese production and trade has been difficult to quantify in the past, but the aftermath of COVID-19 seems to have brought about tighter border controls with China and concomitant customs information collection; statistics show significant trade from Vietnam into China, particularly live trade in 2020 and in 2022.
+It is thought that a significant proportion is aquaculture product raised in sea-cages along the Vietnamese coast.

 After Brazil and Nicaragua (see the Americas section above), South Africa is the next most significant exporting country by trade value, at about 1.5% of total global trade value.
-The South African trade has declined over the past several years and is currently about US\$ 50 million per year, traded mostly as frozen product.
+The South African trade has trended towards a live trade, especially into China.
 Trade from other African countries together is less than South Africa's exports.